Search This Blog

 What's the issue?

 Why is this so difficult?
 The principle of the division of Church and State must apply when anyone is dispensing a public service because the public must not know the religion of a public servant when accessing such a service.
 Plain and simple.
-This does, of course, not apply to those work in the private sector; only the public.
+This does, of course, not apply to those who work in the private sector; only the public.

 Two different things that must be kept separate.